mabedis/simplified_clip2brain/README.md

 ## Installation

+Note that to install CLIP using pip, try to install it directly from the OpenAI CLIP repo.
+The command `pip install clip` may install a different module that has nothing to do with Contrastive Language-Image Pre-Training (CLIP).

 ## How to use

 By default, no parameter is needed.
 In this case, the following action and parameters are selected by default.